xreef/PCF8591_library/README.md

 Tutorial:

-To download. click the DOWNLOADS button in the top right corner, rename the uncompressed folder DHT12.
-Check that the DHT folder contains `PCF8591\\.cpp` and `PCF8591.h`.
+To download. click the DOWNLOADS button in the top right corner, rename the uncompressed folder PCF8591.
+Check that the PCF8591 folder contains `PCF8591\\.cpp` and `PCF8591.h`.
 Place the DHT library folder your `<arduinosketchfolder>/libraries/` folder.
 You may need to create the libraries subfolder if its your first library.
 Restart the IDE.

 # Reef complete PCF8591 Analog input and analog output to digital converter with i2c bus.
 I try to simplify the use of this IC, with a minimal set of operation.